 - Inquiry.
 Auditors talk with the client’s senior management to gain a deeper understanding of business processes for the auditing process.
-Inquiry alone, however, is not considered sufficient audit evidence to reduce the audit risk.
+Inquiry alone, however, not considered sufficient audit evidence to reduce the risk.

 What Are the Qualities of Obtained Audit Evidence?

-The sufficiency of the audit evidence is affected by both the risk of material misstatement or risk associated with the control and the quality of the audit evidence obtained.
+The sufficiency of the audit evidence is affected by both the risk of material misstatement or the risk associated with the control and the quality of the audit evidence obtained.

-The appropriateness of audit evidence is affected by its relevance and reliability:
+The appropriateness of audit evidence is affected by its relevance and reliability.

-- Relevance refers to the relationship between the audit evidence and the control or claim being tested, and depends on the design and timing of the audit procedure used.
+- Relevance refers to the relationship between the audit evidence and the control or claim being tested and depends on the design and timing of the audit procedure used.

 - Reliability refers to how the evidence is collected and its source.